fulyaertay/react-mysql-book-application/README.md

 ## 💻 Features

-- List books
+- Listing all books
-- Add a new book
+- Adding a new book
-- Update a book
+- Updating a book
-- Delete a book
+- Deleting a book